+Great job.
+Improvements can be made on interpreting ratios and confidence intervals.

+Grand Total = 149/195

 1.)

 Methods: To investigate the relationship between CRP and fibrinogen levels, scatterplots with lowess smooth lines were created for all subjects, subjects with prior cardiovascular disease, and subjects without prior cardiovascular disease.
 Prior cardiovascular disease was defined as presence of previously diagnosed angina, myocardial infarction, TIA, or stroke at study enrollment.
 Subjects with missing values for CRP or fibrinogen were excluded from the analysis.